OpenNebula/docs/source/configuration_guide/fireedge_configuration/fireedge_cpi.rst

 The OneProvision tool allows the deployment an operational OpenNebula cluster in a remote provider (public cloud).

-Each new provision is described by the :ref:`provision template <default_ddc_templates>`, a YAML document specifying the OpenNebula resources to add.
+Each new provision is described by the :ref:`provision template <default_ddc_templates>`, a set of YAML documents specifying the OpenNebula resources to add.

-These templates are found in ``/usr/share/one/oneprovision/provisions``.
+These templates can be found in ``/usr/share/one/oneprovision/provisions``.

 Fireedge OneProvision uses these templates to define a **dynamic form** which references the inputs described.
 E.g.